Garden Bees

 Attend 5 two-hour hands-on classroom sessions on native landscape design and how plants function in relation to each other and to the surrounding ecosystem

-Design and develop a native garden for their own yard (up to 40 square feet)
+Design a native garden for their own yard (up to 40’ square feet)

-Work with a learning group of 2 to 3 other participants to collaboratively prepare and install gardens in each other’s yards
+Work with a garden bee group of 1 to 2 other participants to collaboratively prepare and install gardens in each other’s yards

-**Interesting in pulling together your own small learning group?
-Bring 2 or 3 others with you and receive a 10% discount!
+**Interested in pulling together your own garden bee group?
+Bring 1 or 2 others with you and receive a 10% discount!